matthias-bs/BresserWeatherSensorLW/README.md

 ## Loading LoRaWAN Network Service Credentials from File

-To simplify deployment of a larger number of devices, LoRaWAN credentials can be read from a file `secrets.json`.
+To simplify deployment of a larger number of devices, LoRaWAN credentials can be read from a JSON file.
+This allows to use the same source code and binary file for a fleet of devices.

-If the file exists on LittleFS and is valid, the settings defined at compile time (from `secrets.h`) are overridden.
+If a valid file `secrets.json` exists on LittleFS, the settings defined at compile time (in `secrets.h`) are overridden.

 Modify the example [data/secrets.json](data/secrets.json) as required and install it to the board's Flash memory using [earlephilhower/arduino-littlefs-upload](https://github.com/earlephilhower/arduino-littlefs-upload).